In no special order, here’s a snapshot of some of our Clubs:

 A barbecue for members and guests is held at the clubhouse every month through the summer.
 Founded in 1904, ours is the oldest club in Manitoba.
 We ask that you arrive 30 minutes prior to scheduled start time.

 We’re affiliated with Bowls Manitoba, which allows athletes to compete in the many tournaments that are held during the season.
 There are many kinds of tournaments, including a special event for first and second-year bowlers!
 Provincial Championships are held for Mixed Pairs–and for men and women in Singles, Pairs, Triples, Fours and Seniors (60 years and over)–and for JUNIORS!

-In 2019, one of the above junior members won a Gold medal in Vancouver in pairs play.
+In 2019, one of the above junior members (Jacob) won a Gold medal in Vancouver in pairs play.

 As well, InterClub games are played each week against other clubs.
 Bring your family and friends out and GIVE IT A TRY!
 You’ll love it!

 Norwood LBC has a long history in Winnipeg, with its first location being on Tache close to the corner of St. Mary’s Road in Norwood.
 That property was sold and Norwood LBC was moved to its current location at 1202 Dakota.
 Norwood is a very active and successful club.
 Women have shone especially for many years.
 In 2012, Manitoba women won GOLD medals in three levels of competition.
 Of the seven women playing in the Montreal Nationals, five were from Norwood.
 In 2018, Norwood men won 5 Bronze medals in National Pairs and Fours plus a Silver in Junior Singles.
 Located a stones-throw from the Bowls Manitoba building and their artificial green, Norwood is in Dakota Park.
 Elsewhere in this website, you’ll find a Map and our Hours of operation.
 Spectators more than welcome!

 Gimli Lawn Bowling Club